rbergm/PostBOUND/docs/source/core/qal.rst

 An important design decision of our query abstraction is that all queries are **immutable**.
 This means that once created, a query cannot be changed anymore.
 Instead, you need to create a new query object that contains your desired changes.
-The :mod:`~postbound.qal.transform` module has a large suite of functions that make these updates much easier:
+The :mod:`~postbound.transform` module has a large suite of functions that make these updates much easier:

 .. ipython:: python